kristoffer-dyrkorn/landscapes/README.md

 - Convert the cropped image file to a more common image format, for example PNG: `gdal_translate texture.tif texture.png`

 - Note: Use the name texture.png so the OBJ file can successfully use the texture
-- Open the OBJ in a mesh viewer, and inspect the result:
+- Open the OBJ in a mesh viewer:

 ![](https://github.com/kristoffer-dyrkorn/landscapes/blob/main/images/mesh-large-textured.jpg)